hotdoy/grav-theme-hotdoy/README.md

 > **WARNING!
 Update 1.4.x** : Big changes for all modular pages.
 You will need to re-save ALL modular after the update.
 Check the "options" tab in any modular to access the new modular theme options.

-> **What's next?** : Embed shortcodes (youtube & vimeo) will get an update allowing the use of full url instead of IDs.
-EDIT: That's done.
+> **What's next ?** : Product page will get a much needed upgrade.
+Product Collections are starting to be missed and I am in talk with a designer for an all around bump in visual language.

 **You can [send me money](https://www.paypal.me/hotdoy) if you want to.**